thaerkh/vim-indentguides/README.md

 Plug 'thaerkh/vim-indentguides'
 call plug#end()
 ```
-If you don't already have Plug, this will auto-download Plug for you and install the workspace plugin.
+If you don't already have Plug, this will auto-download Plug for you and install the indentguides plugin.

-If you already have Plug, simply paste `Plug 'thaerkh/vim-workspace'` and call `:PlugInstall` to install the plugin.
+If you already have Plug, simply paste `Plug 'thaerkh/vim-indentguides'` and call `:PlugInstall` to install the plugin.

 Remember to `:PlugUpdate` often to get all the latest features and bug fixes!
 ### Using Vundle